lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 or, to a lesser extent, the filling of closed 2D curves.
 And you can have "1D" curves made of surfaces, like a NURBS surface with only one row (either in U or V direction) of control points produces only a curve...

-Visually you can tell which is which by entering :guilabel:`Edit` mode and looking at the 3D window's header: either the header shows "\ :guilabel:`Surface` " or "\ :guilabel:`Curve` " as one of the menu choices.
-Also, you can :doc:`extrude </modeling/curves/editing/advanced>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve (we talk here about the "standard" :guilabel:`Extrude` tool, the one activated with the :guilabel:`E` shortcut, not the quite-specific curve extrusion tools - yes, I know, it's not easy to follow...).
+Visually you can tell which is which by entering *Edit* mode and looking at the 3D window's header: either the header shows "\ *Surface* " or "\ *Curve* " as one of the menu choices.
+Also, you can :doc:`extrude </modeling/curves/editing/advanced>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve (we talk here about the "standard" *Extrude* tool, the one activated with the *E* shortcut, not the quite-specific curve extrusion tools - yes, I know, it's not easy to follow...).